thma/LtuPatternFactory/README.md

 > Pipes and filters can be viewed as a form of functional programming, using byte streams as data objects; more specifically, they can be seen as a particular form of monad for I/O.

-There is an interesting paper available elaborating on the monadic nature of Unix pipes: http://okmij.org/ftp/Computation/monadic-shell.html.
+There is an interesting paper available elaborating on the monadic nature of Unix pipes: [Monadic Shell](http://okmij.org/ftp/Computation/monadic-shell.html).

 Here is the definition of the Monad type class in Haskell: